vaidehi1112/Sales_Data_Analysis_Project/README.md

-# Sales_Data_Analysis_Project
-Sales dataset to explore data and generate metrics &amp; Key insights  in bullet points

-Sales Data Analysis Project## Overview
+# Sales Data Analysis Project

+## Overview
-This project analyzes sales data to provide key insights and metrics, using advanced SQL queries.
-The analysis covers aggregate metrics, drill-down metrics, and customer segmentation.
+This project analyzes sales data using SQL to generate business insights, KPIs, and performance metrics.

+The analysis includes:
+- Revenue analysis
+- Customer segmentation
+- Product performance
+- Regional trends
+- Advanced SQL-based reporting

+---

-## Files
+## Tools & Technologies
-- 'assessment_dataset.csv': The dataset used for analysis.
-(Find this file in the attached zip file)
-- 'assessment_dataset.sql': SQL scripts for basic analysis and key insights.
+- SQL
+- MySQL / SQL Server
+- Window Functions
+- Common Table Expressions (CTEs)

+---

+## Project Files

+- `assessment_dataset.csv` → Raw sales dataset
+- `assessment_dataset.sql` → Basic sales analysis queries
-- `advanced_sales_analysis.sql`: Advanced SQL scripts using window functions and CTEs for deeper insights.
+- `advanced_sales_analysis.sql` → Advanced SQL analysis using CTEs and window functions
-- `report/`: Contains the analysis report and visualizations.
+- `report/` → Analysis reports and visualizations

+---

+## Business Questions Solved

+- Which products generated the highest revenue?
+- Which customers contributed most to sales?
+- What are the monthly sales trends?
+- Which regions performed best?
+- How can customers be segmented based on purchasing behavior?

+---

+## Key SQL Concepts Used

+- Joins
+- Aggregate Functions
+- GROUP BY
+- Window Functions
+- CTEs
+- Ranking Functions

+---

-## How to Use
+## How to Run

-1. Clone the repository: 'git clone https://github.com/username/Sales_Data_Analysis_Project.git'
-2. Load the dataset into your SQL environment.
+1. Load the dataset into your SQL environment
-3. Run the SQL scripts to generate the metrics and insights.
+2. Run the SQL scripts
-4. Review the analysis report in the 'report/' directory.
+3. Review generated insights and reports